 The reason for this is simple: the hole in the cushion actually means more pressure goes to your anus as it’s effectively just hanging out.
-There’s nothing under it to take the pressure off, and it can actually lead to prolapsed hemorrhoids.
+There’s nothing under it to take the pressure off, and it can lead to prolapsed hemorrhoids.

 What Is the Best Sitting Position for Hemorrhoids?

 The overall best way to sit with hemorrhoids is as follows: